COVID-19 and Kids: What to Know About Multisystem Inflammatory Syndrome in Children

 How common is this syndrome?

 The good news is we think this is very rare.
-We believe the vast majority of children with primary COVID infection never got diagnosed because until recently only sick people were getting tested.
+We believe that many of the children with primary COVID infection never got diagnosed because they are often asymptomatic.
 In the New York City area alone, that’s probably hundreds of thousands of kids, so very few patients are developing the symptoms for this new syndrome in comparison to the number of kids who were probably exposed to primary COVID infection.

 What’s the relationship between MIS-C and Kawasaki disease and toxic shock syndrome?